Chapter 15 BWV 69a Lobe den Herrn, meine Seele

 This cantata is not to be confused with C 69 which was latterly derived from it.
 Dürr gives the known history of the two works, 69a surviving as it was presented for this Sunday in 1723 and adapted as C 69 to celebrate council elections of 1748 (pp 502-3 and 739).
 In fact Dürr surmises that the cantata was reused by Bach on a number of subsequent occasions.

-If indeed C 69a had no predecessor and was composed especially as a part of the first Leipzig cycle, it would seem to be a rare example of Bach’s reusing a religious work for secular purposes; in most cases the process was the reverse.
+If indeed C 69a had no predecessor and was composed especially as a part of the first Leipzig cycle, it would seem to be a rare example of Bach′s latterly reusing a religious work for secular purposes; in most cases the process was the reverse.
 But the scale and festive scoring of the opening movement would suggest that it had originally been conceived for a more celebratory event than one of the Sundays following Trinity.
-However, there can be no doubt that the ebullient opening chorus lent itself well to such occasions, be they of an ecclesiastical or more worldly nature.
+However, there can be no doubt that the ebullient opening chorus lent itself well to joyous occasions, be they of an ecclesiastical or more worldly nature.

 But the question remains, what prompted Bach to write or reuse such a triumphant movement for this twelfth Sunday after Trinity?
 It was not an isolated event; C 137 (vol 3, chapter 3) also composed for this day but two years later, similarly employs three trumpets and drums.
 C 35 (vol 3, chapter 23) however, although conceived in two parts and employing an unprecedented two large sinfonias, requires only oboes and strings.
-So what prompted Bach to set the solitary line of text of the sort to which he elsewhere devoted much less resource, so loudly and flamboyantly?
+So what prompted Bach to set the solitary line of text of the sort to which he elsewhere devoted much less resource, so loudly and flamboyantly here?

-So far in the presentation of over a dozen cantatas in Leipzig he had had little opportunity to assail the ears of his congregations with the most extrovert available forces.
-The Sundays following Trinity are not packed with events that require the sorts of celebrations associated, say with Christmas, New Year or St Michael’s day.
+So far in the presentation of over a dozen cantatas in Leipzig he had had little opportunity to assail the ears of his congregations with the most extrovert of his available forces.
+The Sundays following Trinity are not packed with events that require the sorts of celebrations associated, say with Christmas, New Year or St Michael′s day.
 Perhaps Bach simply felt that it was time he made something of a splash and wake his audiences up, both literally and figuratively.

 The scale of the setting is also somewhat out of kilter with the conventional and conservative nature of this cantata's text which praises the Lord throughout, whilst bemoaning our inability to sing His praises with sufficient fervour.
 Perhaps Bach is making a particularly subtle point: we say that we are inadequate to the task but musically, at least, we can make a jolly good attempt at it!
 And what better way to begin than with declamatory trills and rising motives on the trumpets supported by fanfare-like figures on oboes followed by strings!
 The opening ritornello, also heard in full at the end is, despite its emergent power, very delicately orchestrated, the flashes of strings, oboes and bassoon (from bar 11) reminiscent of parts of the French Overture that begins the third orchestral suite; and in the same key.